Loading...

 Add Healthy Fats

-Incorporate healthy fats, such as avocado or seeds, which can help moderate blood sugar levels.
+Incorporate healthy fats like avocado, olive oil, or chia seeds into your meal.
+These fats can help moderate blood sugar levels.

 Stay Hydrated

-Drink plenty of water throughout the day, which can help stabilize blood sugar levels.
+Drink plenty of water throughout the day.
+Adequate hydration can help your body regulate blood sugar levels more effectively.

 Exercise Regularly

-Engage in regular physical activity, such as walking or cycling, to help the body use glucose more efficiently.
+Engage in regular physical activity, such as walking or cycling, after meals to help your body use glucose more efficiently.

 healthspan-mbl